26 2 min

-Sоmе years ago, I wanted to find out why in some people everything happens with ease and things work out, while in others, life is a suffering.
+Sоmе years ago, I wanted to find out why in some people everything happens with ease and things work out, while in others, life is suffering.
 Then I discovered for myself the book by Lise Bourbeau 5 wounds that prevent you from being yourself.
 I was reading it and I couldn’t believe how clearly and logically everything was described and when you understand the mechanisms – you know what you can change.

 Let’s see your traumas and what we can change:

 - The trauma of the rejected child – it is formed when we were not wanted.
-Maybe the parents were not ready or they already had other children, or someone in the family did not want us, and then in the womb we felt that rejection.
+Maybe the parents were not ready or they already had other children, or someone in the family did not want us, and then in the womb, we felt that rejection.
 People with this trauma find it very difficult to want and allow things; they try not to burden anyone with themselves.
 They often forbid themselves even to dream.
-They are quiet and shy and inside themselves they do not believe they deserve it.
-These people have a broken basic trust in the world.
+They are quiet and shy and inside themselves, they do not believe they deserve it.
+These people have broken basic trust in the world.

 - The trauma of abandonment – it is formed when the mother abandons the child.
 There may be deceased parents in early childhood, there may be a divorce or another child was born, maybe the mother is forced to work and cannot be with her child during the first year.
 Then people with such a trauma find it difficult to be in a relationship and build closeness.
 It is like they say internally: When I needed you, you were not there, and now I don’t need you.
 Often these are quite successful people in their careers because they prove themselves there, but it is extremely difficult for them to build a really deep relationship.